Official Resources and Ethical Prep

 Build a Clean Prep Stack

-A strong prep stack is simple: official syllabus, Python Essentials 1 or equivalent hands-on lessons, a local Python interpreter for experiments, original practice quizzes, and a mistake log.
-The mistake log is the most important custom resource.
-Record the rule, the wrong assumption, a corrected example, and one new mini-question you wrote yourself.
-That turns each miss into future accuracy.
+A strong prep stack is simple: the official syllabus, Python Essentials 1 or equivalent hands-on lessons, a local Python 3 interpreter (or an online sandbox) for experiments, original practice quizzes, the official practice test, and a mistake log.
+The mistake log is the most valuable custom resource.
+For each miss, record the rule you broke, the wrong assumption you made, a corrected example, and one new mini-question you wrote yourself.
+Reviewing that log in the final days converts every past error into a point you will not lose again.

 Which resource should a candidate use first to confirm the current PCEP-30-02 block weights?